THE PARABLE OF THE TREES 1: (Leadership Lessons From Abimelech)

-I know this parable has been taught by different ministers, but someone would still gain a thing or two from these insights – for this season.
+I know this parable has been taught by different ministers, but I got my own slants while reading – and decided to share.
+Hopefully, someone would gain a thing or two.

 So, truthfully, how many of us can turn down a prestigious leadership title or position?